 A. Financial Reporting Entity - The concept underlying the definition of the financial reporting entity is that elected officials are accountable to their constituents for their actions.
 As required by accounting principles generally accepted in the United States of America (GAAP), the financial reporting entity includes both the primary government and all of its component units.
 An organization other than a primary government serves as a nucleus for a reporting entity when it issues separate financial statements.
-Central Carolina Community College (College) is a component unit of the State of North Carolina and an integral part of the State's Comprehensive Annual Financial Report.
+Randolph Community College (College) is a component unit of the State of North Carolina and an integral part of the State's Comprehensive Annual Financial Report.

 The accompanying financial statements present all funds of the College and its component unit for which the College's Board of Trustees is financially accountable.
 The College's component unit is discretely presented in the College's financial statements.
 See below for further discussion of the College's component unit.
-Other related foundations and similar nonprofit corporations for which the College is not financially accountable are not part of the accompanying financial statements.

-Discretely Presented Component Unit - Central Carolina Community College Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.
+Discretely Presented Component Unit - Randolph Community College Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.

 The Foundation acts primarily as a fundraising organization to supplement the resources that are available to the College in support of its programs.
-The Foundation board consists of not less than one nor more than eight of the voluntary Trustees of Central Carolina Community College, and such non-Trustee members may be selected pursuant to the bylaws of the Foundation.
+The Foundation board consists of no more than 27 directors, six of which serve by virtue of their position with College or Board of Trustees.
 Although the College does not control the timing or amount of receipts from the Foundation, the majority of resources, or income thereon, that the Foundation holds and invests are restricted to the activities of the College by the donors.
 Because these restricted resources held by the Foundation can only be used by, or for the benefit of the College, the Foundation is considered a component unit of the College and is reported in separate financial statements because of the difference in its reporting model, as described below.

-The Foundation is a private nonprofit organization that reports its financial results under the Financial Accounting Standards Board (FASB) Codification.
+The Foundation reports its financial results under the Financial Accounting Standards Board (FASB) Codification.
 As such, certain revenue recognition criteria and presentation features are different from the Governmental Accounting Standards Board (GASB) revenue recognition criteria and presentation features.
 No modifications have been made to the Foundation's financial information in the College's financial reporting entity for these differences.

-During the year ended June 30, 2018, the Foundation distributed \$493,535 to the College for unrestricted purposes.
-Complete financial statements for the Foundation can be obtained from the Administrative Services Division.
+During the year ended June 30, 2018, the Foundation distributed \$491,528.00 to the College for both restricted and unrestricted purposes.
+Complete financial statements for the Foundation can be obtained from the Director of Foundation Operations at (336) 633-0295.